No, this isn’t drone news. But we’re willing to bet a lot of you will be interested.

 Unlike Netflix, the new service gives users the ability to stream mainstream live television rather than movies, individual shows, and documentaries.
 It’s like having a television on your device.

 But it is not, at least based on the home page, an “on-demand” service (unless you’ve already recorded a show), so TDC guesses those cloud-based DVRs are going to get quite a workout.
 As Netflix, Apple TV, Slingbox and others have proven, people want to be able to choose what they want to view and when they want to view it.

 But – as has also been proven since the beginning of commerce – people like to save money where and when they can.
 YouTube TV looks like it could prove a contender for some of the main cable providers.

 What is not mentioned here is the data all this streaming could require.
 Most people do not have unlimited data plans at their disposal, either on home internet or their mobile devices.
 With six people sharing a single household account, we can envision scenarios where that $35 bargain becomes more expensive than initially envisioned.
 It will all depend on how much you watch, and where you watch it (data overages on mobile tend to cost more than exceeding a home internet plan limit).

 Still, it’s a very innovative model we’re sure will find some traction.

 “We feel we’re in a great position to reinvent the way TV works,” said Neal Mohan, YouTube’s Chief Product Officer.

-“No other company in the world has more experience serving high-quality video over the internet, high-def streaming, apps that don’t crash and seamless integration with mobile and web.”
+“No other company in the world has more experience serving high-quality video over the internet, high-def streaming, apps that don’t crash and seamless integration with mobile and the web.”

 We’ll be watching!